RagTag-Dev-Team/RightStudio/docs/docs/faqs/why-default-collapsed-menu-be-avoided.md

 hide_table_of_contents: true
 ---

-# Why should defaultCollapsed menu be avoided for menu collapsing
+# Why should defaultCollapsed menu be avoided for menu collapsing?

 **Q: Why is it recommended to avoid using the `defaultCollapsed` property for collapsing menus?**